Proverbs 9 – Wisdom’s Feast and Folly’s Funeral

 i.
 The scoffer: “He is the person who will not live by wise and moral teachings and is not content to let others do so without his cynical mocking.”
 (Ross)

 ii.
-Gets shame: “Shame (AV, RV): better, abuse (RSV).
+Gets shame: “Shame (King James Version, Revised Version): better, abuse (Revised Standard Version).
 The further one goes with folly or wisdom, the less or the more will one put up with the criticism which is wisdom’s teaching-method.”
 (Kidner)

 iii.
 “Fools, scoffers, and the simple like to have their own way and be told they’re doing fine, but wise men and women want the truth.
 Teach wise people and they’ll accept the truth and become wiser; try to teach fools and they’ll reject the truth and become even greater fools.”
 (Wiersbe)

 iv.
 Isaiah 28:10 is an example of the scorning and taunting of one who delivers the truth.
 “One observeth that that was a scoff put upon the prophet; and is as if they should say, Here is nothing but line upon line, precept upon precept.
 The very sound of the words in the original – Zau le zau, kau lakau – carries a taunt, as scornful people by the tone of their voice, and rhyming words, scorn at such as they despise.”
 (Trapp)